butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 ## Common Issue
-### 4 Button on card didn't show
+### 4 Buttons on card didn't show
 #### Localization
-There was a Localization issue if you are not using Englist version of SD webui.
+There was a Localization issue if you are not using English version of SD webui.
 This is fixed in the latest version of this extension.

-Update to v.1.5.7 to fix it.
+Update to v1.5.7 to fix it.

 #### Other case
 First of all, make sure you clicked "Refresh Civitai Helper" button.

-If issue is still there, then, only reason is you are not using the latest SD webui.
+If issue is still there, then only reason is you are not using the latest SD webui.
 So, Make sure you updated it.

 Your update could be failed if you have modified SD webui's file.
 You need to check git command's console log to make sure it is updated.

 In many cases, git will just refuse to update and tell you there are some conflicts need you to handle manually.
 If you don't check the consloe log, you will think your SD webui is updated, but it is not.

-### Scan or Get model info failed
+### Request, Scan or Get model info failed
 This extension is stable.
-So, the reason for this most likely is your request has been refused by Civitai.
+So, the reason for this most likely is your internet connection to Civitai API service.

-Civitai is not that stable as those rich websites, it can be down, refuse an API connection, or re-direct API request to a real human checking page.
+Civitai is not as stable as those rich websites, it can be down or refuse your API connection.

-Also, civitai has a connection pool setting.
+Civitai has a connection pool setting.
 Basicly, it's a max connection number that civitai can have at the same time.
 So, if there are already too manny connections on civitai, it will refuse your API connection.

 In those cases, the only thing you can do is just wait a while then try again.